 Home Evaluations are completed for all prospective foster and adoptive families.
 This evaluation includes documentation that the family meets all of the above requirements.
 During this process, the case manager will make at least two home visits to gather additional information and to assess the home safety requirements.

 If you adopt or foster through the Division of Family and Children’s Services, the costs of medical exams and drug screens are typically paid by prospective parents, but these are reimbursable.

 If you work with a private agency, you may be charged fees.

 If you are new to the process, it is highly recommended that you attend an Information Session.
 During an Information Session, details of the requirements to foster and adopt are discussed.
 Families also receive additional information on the foster care and adoption programs and the approval process.

 For more information, and to register for an Information Session, please call 877-210-KIDS (5437).
 You will be contacted by your county Division of Family and Children’s Services agency within 10 days to schedule an orientation.

-Those interested in fostering and adopting can also read a list of nonprofit and private agencies provided by the Georgia Association of Licensed Adoption Agencies.
+Those interested in additional adoption agencies and other professionals can also visit the members list for the Georgia Association of Licensed Adoption Agencies here.

 Para información de contacto de agencias que podrán ayudarle en español, por favor contacte: